Tech Will Revolutionise the Traditional Healthcare System

 Treatment at an Individual Level

-Tech can go beyond identifying and tracking health issues.
+Tech can go beyond identifying and tracking health issues in the traditional healthcare system.
 It could also become a part of treatment and consultation.
 People with little access to healthcare now have the ability, through the use of apps, to begin the process of screening mental health, without having to seek out a qualified clinician.
 And it’s not just remote areas which could benefit from tech.
-Those with easier access to healthcare may soon notice that positive, technology-driven changes are being made to the way doctors consult with patients.
+Those with easier access to healthcare may soon notice that positive, technology-driven changes are being made to the way doctors consult with patients and change the dynamics of the traditional healthcare system.
 Apps can be used by doctors to supply patients with personalised information.
 Even something as commonplace as an information brochure could be more effectively consumed through an app.
 Information can now be delivered directly to a person’s phone from any place, at the exact time it is needed.
 Even now, apps have the ability to facilitate personalised treatment programs for patients dealing with illnesses.

 Liquid State recognises that content is most effectively distributed when in a digital state, and supports using technology to track trends and manage individual health issues.
 Distributing information through apps is a method far more efficient than the traditional use of paper documents.
 Apps can be used to distribute relevant content, at the right time, in a searchable and easily-accessible manner.